riyanshibohra/DocTalk/temp/poa.md

 - synthesize answers

+step 5: speech-to-text with whisper
+- use whisper to convert speech to text

+step 6: text-to-speech with elevenlabs
+- use elevenlabs to convert text to speech

-step 5: speech-to-text with whisper step 6: text-to-speech with elevenlabs step 7: combine everything and test together
+step 7: combine everything and test together
+- combine speech-to-text, text-to-speech, and retrieval chain
+- test together to ensure smooth integration